cicirello/user-statistician/README.md

   GitHub Profile README, consider either linking the image back to this repository, or otherwise sharing how you generated the stats SVG.
+* __Reporting Issues__: If you find a bug or have a suggestion for a new feature, please report it via the [Issue tracker](https://github.com/cicirello/user-statistician/issues).
+* __Contributing Code__: If there is an open issue that you think you can help with, submit a pull request. __Please target the dev branch.__
 * __Sponsoring__: You can also consider
   [becoming a sponsor](https://github.com/sponsors/cicirello).